bifromqio/bifromq-docs/website/docs/07_admin_guide/01_configuration/3_configs_print.md

 ### BifroMQ Configuration File

-BifroMQ's configuration file refers to the system parameters specified in the `conf/standalone.yml` configuration file.
-For more information, see: [Configuration File Manual](1_config_file_manual.md)。
-An example of the printed output is as follows:
+The configuration file section will include the consolidated complete content of the configuration file, with an example of the output as follows:

 ```text
 17:21:34.098 [main] INFO  c.b.b.starter.StandaloneStarter - Consolidated Config: